RoseKavalier/H3Plugins/README.md

 **H3.DataLoader**
 >Loads any .def or .msk file from \Data\ folder, the same way as PCX, WAV or TXT files are normally read from there.

+**H3.DisableHWrules**
+>Disables all hooks set by HWrules plugin which can have undesirable effects in single player with no way to turn it off.

+**H3.DoubleClickShowcase**
+>Boilerplate code to show how one could detect double-clicks in H3.

 **H3.ImageLoader**
 >Loads image from given directory as H3LoadedPcx16*.